 alone or in conjunction with a person possessing special or expert knowledge, make examinations or take tests, sample or photographs necessary for the purposes of the inspection.

 Short Title

-This By-law may be referred to as the Cannabis Regulation By-law, 2018.
+This By-law may be referred to as the Cannabis Regulation By-law,XXXX.